A WEEK-END TRIP TO BRUGES (BELGIUM)

 If you’re looking for something a little different, we visited the Museum of Torture after stumbling inside during a rainstorm.
 My teen really wanted to go in and it was just €9 so we bought tickets.
 The museum is actually very well done highlighting the numerous methods of torture over the centuries by using wax models in various states of torture.
 We were educated and entertained.
 Put this one on your list!

-During your stay make sure you grab a famous Belgian Waffle from one of the many stands as you’re exploring (Chez Albert had a long line every time we walked by) or pop inside one of the chocolate shops for a quick bite of Belgian Chocolate.
+During your stay make sure you grab a famous Belgian waffle from one of the many stands as you’re exploring (Chez Albert had a long line every time we walked by) or pop inside one of the chocolate shops for a quick bite of Belgian Chocolate.

 WHERE TO STAY IN BRUGES (BELGIUM)